Taylor Swift. What did you do to me?

 While in college and not working on some type of homework, I was thinking about “careers.”
 I was an English major who did not want to teach or be a journalist.
 Actually, I loved my library job, and loved history, but didn’t know of any career path for someone who had a fixation, until a coworker mentioned that I could be an archivist.
 I promise, I did give journalism a chance, but I knew from my first class that I detested it.
 It wasn’t right.
 So, I started looking at MLS (Masters in Library Science) programs.
 From the time I was 19, I had my eye on Simmons and didn’t know how I would get to a $40,000+ private masters program, or whether I wanted to move to Boston or go to class online.
 Coming home after graduation, some friends who already joined Masters programs warned me that scholarships and other financial aid would be impossible to attain, that a Masters is more selective.

 And working hard in undergrad was worth it, not just because I got a scholarship, but because it prepared me to handle everything else.
 All the “Wine Wednesdays” I skipped, all the game nights, bar nights, parties, and evenings in the dorms.
-All the passive aggressive texts saying that I should take time off of the library to “hang out” with friends that felt abandoned, or to take time out of an intense editing session in the newspaper office.
+All the passive aggressive texts saying that I should take time off of the library, to take a break from writing my thesis, to do something more important — to “hang out” with friends that felt abandoned, or to take time out of an intense editing session in the newspaper office.
 They tell you to foster your social life and to average out in class, but I say that’s a lot of bull.
-Do the best you can, and it’ll pay back.
+Do the best you can, and it’ll pay you back.
 If your friends would rather you, an intellectual at heart, abandon your first love — work– to spend time with them, then they are selfish, and aren’t your friends.

 And to round it all out, the girl who three years ago couldn’t possibly imagine believing (or falling) in love again is now 2.5 years deep into the best relationship, something that you just can’t predict happening, something that you just fall into and it just works.
 We live together.
 We have two babies (of the feline variety).